Pallid cuckoo: Distribution and habitat

 The pallid cuckoo is widely distributed throughout mainland Australia and Tasmania.
 It spends the winter months in central inland Australia and the Northern Territory.
 The cuckoo then migrates to South East Australia's coastal region and Tasmania, arriving generally around September or October, sometimes earlier.
 It has also been observed that migration occasionally occurs to the islands of Timor and Papua New Guinea in the winter months.
 It is a rare vagrant to New Zealand.

 The pallid cuckoo has been observed in various different habitats such as in woodland, shrubland, mangrove forest, pastoral country, farmland, golf courses and gardens.
 However it prefers lightly timbered country with trees and shrubs and a sparse under-story where it can best hunt for prey.

-Diet
+Behaviour and ecology

+Food and feeding

 The pallid cuckoo predates primarily on insects such as caterpillars, by hopping down from vantage points to seize their prey either on trees or in the grass.
 It prefers to eat hairy caterpillars.

 Breeding

 Breeding of the pallid cuckoo occurs between July and December.
 The pallid cuckoo is a generalist brood parasite.
 Brood parasites lay their eggs in the nests of other species, abandoning their egg and leaving it to the care of the host bird whose nest it is in.
 If the host does not detect the intrusion and subsequently reject the egg it will raise the resulting chick as its own.
-It is recorded to have exploited over 100 different species of passerines, though all major hosts belong to the family Meliphagidae.
-Common host species include honeyeaters, Australasian robins and willy wagtails.
+The pallid cuckoo is recorded to have exploited over 100 different species of passerines, though not all of these have been observed to raise chicks to fledgling.

+Hosts observed to raise chicks to fledgling include the hooded robin, dusky robin, jacky-winter, golden whistler, rufous whistler, willie wagtail, red wattlebird, little wattlebird, bell miner, noisy miner, yellow-throated miner, yellow-faced honeyeater, singing honeyeater, white-eared honeyeater, yellow-throated honeyeater, yellow-tufted honeyeater, yellow-plumed honeyeater, grey-fronted honeyeater, fuscous honeyeater, white-plumed honeyeater, black-chinned honeyeater, strong-billed honeyeater, brown-headed honeyeater, white-naped honeyeater, black-headed honeyeater, eastern spinebill, western spinebill, white-breasted woodswallow, masked woodswallow, white-browed woodswallow, black-faced woodswallow and dusky woodswallow.
+Of these, all major hosts belong to the family Meliphagidae.